solkimicreb/react-stax/examples/docs/src/pages/state/mutations/content.md

 # Mutating the Stores

-State stores can be mutated from anywhere in arbitrary way, but keeping state mutations in a central place is a good practice.
-In this section we will cover a few patterns for this.
+State stores can be mutated from anywhere in arbitrary ways, but keeping state mutations in a central place is a good practice.
+In this section we will cover a few state management patterns.

 ## Mutating from store methods